dotnet/diagnostics/.github/ISSUE_TEMPLATE/01_Bug_Report.md

 * What is the architecture (x64, x86, ARM, ARM64)?
 * Do you know whether it is specific to that configuration?
 * Are you running in any particular type of environment? (e.g. Containers, a cloud scenario, app you are trying to target is a different user)
+* Is it a self-contained published application?
+* What's the output of `dotnet info`
   -->

 ### Regression?